swims in the cold southern ocean waters

 Diet

-Carnivorous – feeds on small fish, squid and crustaceans.
-Uses its enormous pelvic fins to stabilise during high-speed chases.
-Hunts in open water with rapid acceleration and sustained swimming.
+Carnivorous feeding on small fish squid and crustaceans.
+Uses enormous pelvic fins to stabilise during high-speed chases while hunting in open water.

 Habitat

-Open ocean waters from the surface down to 300 metres depth.
-Prefers cold, temperate seas between 5°C and 15°C. Often found near current boundaries and upwelling zones.
+Open ocean waters from surface down to 300 metres depth.
+Prefers cold temperate seas between 5°C and 15°C. Often found near current boundaries and upwelling zones.

 Range

-Found in southern waters around New Zealand from Cook Strait to the subantarctic islands.
-Most common off the Chatham Rise and Campbell Plateau.
-Also found in southern Australia and the Southern Ocean.
+Found in southern waters around New Zealand from Cook Strait to subantarctic islands.
+Most common off Chatham Rise and Campbell Plateau.
+Also found in southern Australia and Southern Ocean.

 Endemism